deja-vu-platform/deja-vu/docs/authoring-cliches.md

 - All form controls should reset themselves on exec success

+## Reactive actions

+- The `show-chat` action of the chat cliché is a good example of a reactive action.
+It automatically updates whenever a new message for the chat comes in.
+It could be used as an example to follow for the steps below.

+- Actions can be made reactive (i.e. automatically update its contents) by including these things:

+  - In the clichés `schema.graphql` file:
+    - a declaration of the desired GraphQL subscriptions inside `type Subscription {}`, similar to queries and mutations
+    - add the following so that the declared subscriptions are recognized:

+    ```text
+    schema {
+      query: Query
+      mutation: Mutation
+      subscription: Subscription
+    }
+    ```

+  - In the `server.ts` file:
+    - create a `PubSub` object and use it to publish to specific channels every time a relevant event (e.g. a creation or an update) happens
+    - include the GraphQL subscription resolvers. *For security reasons*, the return value of subscriptions should not contain any data.
+They should just return `true`.
+When an action receives the reply, it should reload the data so that if it is in a transaction, all the other actions in the transaction would also get re-run.
+This ensures, for example, that any authentication or authorization checks happen again.
+    - just like other GraphQL requests, add the subscription request(s) to the `ActionRequestTable`.
+By default, the value of `extraInfo.action` for subscriptions is `'subscribe'`.

+  - In the `foo.module.ts` file, include the following provider:
+  `{ provide: SUBSCRIPTIONS_PATH, useValue: '/subscriptions' }`

+  - Call `this.gs.subscribe(...)` in the actions themselves.
+See the note on security under the `server.ts` file.

 ## Misc

 - Use an `input` object type in the GraphQL schema if there's more than one